Ipstenu/dreamspeed/readme.txt

 <em>Note: If you have issues with the plugin, please post in the support forums here.
 Don't open a support ticket at DreamHost or use LiveChat unless it's for setting up DreamSpeed in your Panel.</em>

+DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects&#153;</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
+It provides a perfect, scalable storage solution for your WordPress media.

-This plugin automatically copies images, videos, documents, and any other media added through WordPress' media uploader to DreamSpeed.
+This plugin will automatically copy images, videos, documents, and any other media added through WordPress' media uploader to DreamSpeed.
 It then automatically replaces the URL to each media file with their respective DreamObjects URL or, if you have configured a CDN Alias, the respective custom URL.
 Image thumbnails are also copied to DreamSpeed and delivered similarly.

 Uploading files directly to DreamSpeed is not supported by this plugin.
 They are uploaded to your server first, via the WordPress media uploader, then copied to DreamSpeed.